jamesstaub/chosenshows/README.md

 each received + replied message is saved, so new listings can be sent on subsequent messages from a user.

-### simple parsing
+### simple parsing scenarios
 string match `today, tonight, tomorrow, monday,` etc to create a date time to filter by

+> what's going on tonight?

+> where is the *artist or event name* show?

+> electronic music

-wp-json api for tribe events calendar `http://bostonhassle.com/wp-json/tribe/events/v1/doc`
+wp-json api documentation for tribe events calendar `http://bostonhassle.com/wp-json/tribe/events/v1/doc`